yng87/Recommenders.jl/docs/src/metrics.md

 # Evaluation metrics

-The performance measure of recommendation compares the each recommended item list to the ground truth items, and averages them the over whole recommendation list.
-Here is the example
+The performance measure of recommendation compares the each recommended item list to the ground truth items, and averages them over whole recommendation list.
+Here is an example

 ```julia
 # Two recommendation, each of which has a collection of predicted item ids with descending order of scores.